search trigger icon

 Nov 15, 2022

-With the push for EMV chip technology in 2016, we started seeing a pivot to those tried-and-true methods of virtual bank robbery.
+With the push for EMV chip technology, we started seeing a pivot to those tried-and-true methods of virtual bank robbery.
 As most fraudsters do, they moved back to a well-known method of fraud – check fraud.
 In fact, because of sophisticated print, design, and production technologies, fraudulent checks can be virtually undetectable.

-Here on our team at Jack Henry, our boss received one of these fake checks mailed to his house.
+Here on our team at Jack Henry™, our manager received one of these fake checks mailed to his house.
 The check stock, security features, and embedded hologram features were all legitimate.
 In fact, these fraudsters had gone so far as to research bank executives and were able to duplicate an actual signature on the check.
-The only thing we can find that was an error was the MICR line check number did not match the check number in the upper right corner of the check.
-Aside from that oversight, this check would be virtually impossible to detect as fraud, and more than likely would result in a fraud loss for the financial institution accepting it and potentially the loss of an accountholder.
+The only thing we could find that was an error was the MICR line check number did not match the check number in the upper right corner of the check.
+Aside from that, the check would be virtually impossible to detect as fraudulent.
+It could’ve easily resulted in a fraud loss for the financial institution accepting it and potentially the loss of an accountholder.

 New and Emerging Scams

 Unfortunately, check fraud isn’t stopping there.
 We have seen a large rise in the form of scams.
-Financial institutions we have worked with over the last several years are reporting that romance scams, secret shopper, and covid scams are just a few of the schemes targeting people.
+Financial institutions we’ve worked with over the last several years are reporting that romance scams, secret shopper, and other scams continue to target new people.
 Fraudsters have been using social media to target potential victims as well.

-Because of the rise of social media in a digital world, fraudsters are getting even more sophisticated.
+Due to the rise of social media in a digital world, fraudsters are getting even more sophisticated.
 On the dark web, fraudsters are constantly sharing and selling personal information and best practices.
 With greater access to personally identifiable information in this digital world, we will continue to see check fraud increase.
-In fact, in a recent FrankonFraud article from February of 2022, check fraud was up 106%.
-That same article states that the below factors seem to be leading to the increase, and why many experts believe this trend may be around for a while.

-2. Social Media– Telegram is creating a booming black market for stolen checks.
+1. Social Media – Telegram is creating a booming black market for stolen checks.

-3. New Accounts -Fraudsters open new accounts and exploit mobile deposits.
+2. New Accounts – Fraudsters open new accounts and exploit mobile deposits.

-5. Mail Theft– Checks are being stolen from the mail, then washed and deposited
+4. Mail Theft – Checks are being stolen from the mail, then washed and deposited.

-6. Aging Tech– Banks aging check fraud tech can’t keep up with the newer schemes.
+5. Aging Tech Financial institutions aging check fraud tech can’t keep up with the newer schemes.

-The Postal Inspector of the U.S. also recently reported an alarming trend in robberies of both stand-alone mailboxes and of postal carriers.
-They went as far as to tell people to stop using the blue mailboxes until their state changes the locks since criminals have been able to get their hands on master keys.
+The Postal Inspector of the U.S. also reported an alarming trend in robberies of both stand-alone mailboxes and of postal carriers.
+The recommendations went as far as to tell people to stop using the blue mailboxes until their state changes the locks since criminals have been able to get their hands on master keys.
 One of the items fraudsters are stealing is checks – especially from businesses – that they can whitewash and reuse fraudulently.
-As you can see, fraudsters are figuring out new ways to commit check fraud.

 Staying Vigilant and Key Prevention Measures

-Financial institutions must remain vigilant because even “old school” check fraud attempts can be new again when there is an unsuspecting victim to aid their success.
-Ensuring consumers are educated on how fraudsters attempt to defraud them is a proactive way to keep check fraud at the forefront of their thoughts.
+Financial institutions must remain vigilant because even “old school” check fraud attempts can be new again when there is an unsuspecting victim.
+Ensuring consumers are educated on how fraudsters attempt to defraud them is a proactive way to increase check fraud awareness.

-For more information about how to avoid check fraud and reduce risk, visit jackhenry.com.
+For more information about Jack Henry, visit jackhenry.com.

 subscribe to our blog